arnepaulsen/gus/README.md

 # gus
-A J2EE/Servlet Framework for easily creating Web Pages to perform List/CRUD Workflows with XML Definitions
+A J2EE/Servlet lo-code framework for creating a web site to perform List/CRUD Workflows using XML definitions and templates.